pranklin8/yt-audio-to-srt/README.md

 ## ⚠️ Notes

-- Internet connection is required.
+- Internet connection is required for downloading model.
 - FFmpeg must be installed.
 - Processing time depends on video length.
 - Larger Whisper models provide better accuracy but require more resources.